mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `signature` field in an MLSPlaintext object is computed using the signing private key corresponding to the public key, which was authenticated by the credential at the leaf of the tree indicated by the sender field.
-The signature covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature`, the `confirmation_tag` and `membership_tag` fields.
+The signature is computed using `SignWithLabel` with label `"MLSPlaintextTBS"` and with a content that covers the plaintext metadata and message content, which is all of MLSPlaintext except for the `signature`, the `confirmation_tag` and `membership_tag` fields.
-If the sender is a member of the group, the signature also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.
+If the sender is a member of the group, the content also covers the GroupContext for the current epoch, so that signatures are specific to a given group and epoch.